-The PCB Editor – Layer Colors page of the Preferences dialog provides controls to change the colors used for all supported board layers and system objects, associated with viewing a board in 2D.
-Quickly change the color of a chosen layer, or all layers, on-the-fly.
-Alternatively, define a color profile – determining the colors assigned to each and every layer.
-Color profiles can be saved and loaded and enable the quick application of favorite/desired color schemes.
+The PCB Editor – Layer Colors page of the Preferences dialog provides controls to change the colors used for all supported board layers and system objects associated with viewing a board in 2D.
+Quickly change the color of a chosen layer or all layers on the fly.
+Alternatively, define a color profile to determine the colors assigned to each and every layer.
+Color profiles can be saved and loaded to enable the quick application of favorite/desired color schemes.

 2D color settings are system-based.
 All PCB documents will use the active 2D color profile.